hengwei-chan/fragassembler/README.md

 ### Usage

-The following are the arguments with which you can start FragAssembler:
+The following are the arguments with which you can start FragAssembler (an example is given below):

     usage: java -jar FragAssembler-1.0-SNAPSHOT-jar-with-dependencies.jar -f
            <arg> -q <arg> -tol <arg> -mft <arg> [-min <arg>] [-o <arg>] [-nt